-There is a lot to consider when running a Twitter ads campaign.
+There’s a lot to consider when running a Twitter ads campaign.
 And whether you’re a seasoned pro or just starting out, it’s helpful to review best practices from time to time to ensure your campaign has the best chance of success.
-In a recent conversation with Twitter, we asked about the best techniques to optimise a Twitter campaign.
-Some we already knew, but others surprised us, especially when we saw the results for ourselves.

 Here are five tips you can put into place right now to improve your Twitter ads campaign.
 Get your pen and paper ready!

-The works not done there, however.
-Our contact at Twitter divulged a little fun fact that the freshness of content also plays a large factor in determining best performance.
-So make sure you’re continually adding and testing new tweets (2-3 new tweets is a good mark) or selecting new tweets to promote before going back to old faithfuls.
+The work’s not done there, however.
+There’s a little known fact that freshness of content also plays a large factor in determining best performance.
+So make sure you’re continually adding and testing new tweets (two-three new tweets is a good mark) or selecting new tweets to promote before going back to old faithfuls.
 Just keeping the promoted tweets varied will help with your overall performance.

 2. Try targeting both interests and keywords